Apostasy in Islam by country

 The situation for apostates from Islam varies markedly between Muslim-minority and Muslim-majority regions.
 In Muslim-minority countries, "any violence against those who abandon Islam is already illegal".
 But in some Muslim-majority countries, religious violence is "institutionalised", and (at least in 2007) "hundreds and thousands of closet apostates" live in fear of violence and are compelled to live lives of "extreme duplicity and mental stress."

 Afghanistan

 Article 130 of the Afghan Constitution requires its courts to apply provisions of Hanafi Sunni fiqh for crimes of apostasy in Islam.
 Article 1 of the Afghan Penal Code requires hudud crimes be punished per Hanafi religious jurisprudence.
 Prevailing Hanafi jurisprudence, per consensus of its school of Islamic scholars, prescribes death penalty for the crime of apostasy.
 The apostate can avoid prosecution and/or punishment if he or she confesses of having made a mistake of apostasy and rejoins Islam.

-In addition to death,the accused can be deprived of all property and possessions, and the individual's marriage is considered dissolved in accordance with Hanafi Sunni jurisprudence.
+In addition to death, the accused can be deprived of all property and possessions, and the individual's marriage is considered dissolved in accordance with Hanafi Sunni jurisprudence.
+Al-Qaeda has viewed the United States as a leading apostate nation.